grif-bandito/grif-bandito.github.io/projects/A.R.C.I.O-project.md

 ### Project Description

-My first attempt at a full on repurposing of an older "forgotten" device.
-Taking a beaten down ASUS laptop and re-imaging it into the form of a robot companion of sorts.
+My first attempt at completely repurposing a "forgotten" device.
+I took a beaten-down ASUS laptop and re-engineered it into a custom Local robot Companion.

-Building a chassis of 2020 aluminum frame, routing power supply and re-routing the native display via controller board.
-Future plans to write a personality via python code.
+The build Involved constructing a modular 2020 aluminum frame chassis, routing a dedicated power suppl, and adapting the native laptop display using an external controller board.
-This will be an entirely local system built on a base of assisting me with learning.
+A.R.C.I.O (Aluminum, Remote, Computer, Input, Output) is designed as an entirely local, offline system created to assist as an interactive learning platform-a hands-on test bench to support my Python coding journey, overall IT studies and hardware troubleshooting skills.

 ---